fastify/fastify/docs/Reference/Reply.md

 Invokes the custom not found handler.
 Note that it will only call `preHandler` hook specified in [`setNotFoundHandler`](./Server.md#set-not-found-handler).

+> Note: Be aware that some config properties from the request object will be undefined inside the custom not found handler.
+E.g:
+> request.routerPath, routerMethod and context.config.
+> This method design goal is to allow calling the common not found route.
+If you want to return a per-route customized 404 response, you can just do it in the response itself.

 ```js
 reply.callNotFound()
 ```